enesbcs/shellyteacher4domo/README.md

 1. Please use the precompiled windows binary if you are not familiar with Linux: https://github.com/enesbcs/shellyteacher4domo/releases

+   > The Teacher can be run on ANY machine on the network, which accessing the MQTT IP addres, does not need to run on the Domoticz server directly!!!

 3. For Linux users for any platform that capable to run python3:

 ```